 Note: Applicants to the Ph.D. program must have earned a master’s degree before matriculating.

 Applications are accepted throughout the year with the following deadlines: July 1 for the fall semester, November 1 for the spring semester, and April 1 for the summer term.
 However, students wishing to be considered for a teaching or research assistantship should submit all materials to the Graduate College by February 1st to receive full consideration for academic year support starting in August.
 It should be noted that admission decisions are made continuously, in most cases within two weeks of the department receiving all application materials.
-Decisions on academic year (August-May) assistantship awards are ordinarily made in March, but can also be made at other times when funds become available.
+Decisions on academic year (August-May) assistantship awards are initially made in February, but can also be made at other times when position become available.